 Crowns can be made from a variety of materials and even combinations of different materials.
 However, some materials are more aesthetically pleasing than others.
 For example, crowns made from a combination of metal and porcelain may create dark gum lines that are highly visible over time.
 For a natural look, it is recommended that you opt for a ceramic or porcelain crown.
 The cost of crowns varies according to what material is used, and price can often reflect the material's quality.

 The life of a crown can often depend on your oral hygiene.
 Like natural teeth, your dental crowns need looking after, and if you maintain a good level of oral hygiene, then a crown made from quality material can last upwards of 10 years.
 Some of the most frequently used types of crown include:

 By far the most aesthetically discreet option, ceramic crowns are one of the most popular choices.
 As no metal is used, ceramic crowns allow light to be transmitted through them, creating a more natural, life-like look.
 Also, ceramic crowns can be used for the treatment of small areas.
 Despite many innovations in the durability and strength of ceramic crowns, they are generally better for teeth in the front of the mouth.
 They aren't usually used in areas that undergo heavy usage.

 - Porcelain fused to metal.

 The porcelain-metal combination crown provides both an aesthetically discreet and highly durable option.
-It's important to note that the appearance of the crown relies heavily on the skill of the laboratory that creates it.
+It's important to note that the crown's appearance relies heavily on the skill of the laboratory that creates it.
 This type of crown tends to show underlying metal at the gum line over time.
-However, rapid innovations in dental technology mean many types of metal crowns can be used to avoid the need for replacement later in life.
+However, rapid innovations in dental technology mean many types of metal crowns can be used to avoid replacing them later in life.